hoche/splat/README.md

 This version is a work in progress.
 It does exactly the same calculations as the basic Splat! system, but uses CPU threading to speed things up.

-Future version will either use OpenCL or Vulkan to hand computation off to a graphics card in the hopes of even more speed improvements.
+Future version may either use OpenCL or Vulkan to hand computation off to a graphics card in the hopes of even more speed improvements.
 In preparation for this, itwom3.0 was made fully C99-compliant, as all the current implementations of OpenCL drivers require that.
 (Later versions of OpenCL allow C++, but none of the common GPU drivers support that).

+The "classic" SPLAT version 1.5 is also available as a separate branch.
+It is based off John Magliacane's 1.4.2 release, but with a few bugfixes.
+However, we recommend the 2.0-alpha branch.
+It contains a number of bugfixes, and leverages multithreading to speed up the calculations considerably.

 ## Building